tempranova/turtlerp/README.md

 Recently Done

+- // Implementing a Test channel for future dev changes
 - // Not allowing "&&" characters in any saved text
 - // Better validation on recieving data
 - // Adding discord link to the About section